AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/docs/detect-strand/README.md

 genes_list|Yes|path to a file with selected genes names (or ids), one per line. prefix|No|prefix name for all output files.
 Default  is "strand". cpus|No|int > 0.
 Number of tasks to run simultaneously.
-Default is 1. exp_groups|Yes|sub-config with lists of input file ids divided by groups (experiment types, for example).
+Default is 1. plots_format|No|Either "png" (default) or "svg".
+Specifies format for saving resulting plots. exp_groups|Yes|sub-config with lists of input file ids divided by groups (experiment types, for example).
 See config examples for more information.

+<a name="outputs"></a>
+### Outputs

+* **output_dir**/**prefix**_wins.tsv:
+    Main output.
+A table in .tsv format, containing information about wins and loses of "same" and "antisense" strands for each dataset.<br>
+    This file is a required input for infer-xrna program.

+* **output_dir**/**prefix**_raw_counts.tsv:
+    Table in .tsv format, containing pairs of "same" and "anti" read counts for each gene for each dataset.<br>
+    Columns represent genes, multiindex represents experimental groups derived from the "exp_groups" config field, each value is a pair of integers in a form of a pythonic tuple.<br>
+    In order to read the table properly use the following code snippet:<br>
+    `pd.read_csv('PATH/TO/PREFIX_raw_counts.tsv', index_col=(0, 1), sep='\t').applymap(eval)`

+* **output_dir**/**prefix**_wins.png:
+    A barplot that visualizes the "wins.tsv" table.
+Can be in either png or svg format.
+For each dataset, two bars are drawn: the bar with positive height represents the number of times the "same" strand won out of all genes, and the bar with negative height represents the number of times the "antisense" strand won.
+Bar colors represent experimental groups.

+* **output_dir**/**prefix**_cov_boxplot.png:
+    Boxplot that visualizes the "raw_counts.tsv" table.
+Can be in either png or svg format.
+For each dataset, two boxplots are drawn, representing the corresponding coverage of each gene by RNA parts on same and on antisense strand.
+Doverage values are log10-transformed.

 [Back to top](#head)